GeoscienceAustralia/PyRate/docs/hpc.rst

 HPC
 ------

-These instructions have been tested with the Gadi supercomputer of the `National Computational Infrastructure (NCI) <https://nci.org.au/>`_.
+These instructions have been written for the Gadi supercomputer of the `National Computational Infrastructure (NCI)`_.
 The process for other HPC platforms may differ.

+.. _`National Computational Infrastructure (NCI)`: https://nci.org.au/

-Login to Gadi:
+Login to Gadi and clone the `PyRate` repository:

 ::